runtimerevolution/knowledge-base/docs/python/machine_learning/synthethic_data/1_synthetic_data.md

 )
 ```

-Now that we know the flow of usage of the sdv library, it's important to mention that all of these steps have more options to them not shown here.
+Now that we know the flow of usage of the SDV library, it's important to mention that all of these steps have more options to them not shown here.
 For those you can check the **[official documentation](https://docs.sdv.dev/sdv/)**.

 ## Evaluation
-One other tool that the sdv library provides is an **[evaluation module](https://docs.sdv.dev/sdv/single-table-data/evaluation)** which we can use to compare the newly synthetic data with the real data.
+One other tool that the SDV library provides is an **[evaluation module](https://docs.sdv.dev/sdv/single-table-data/evaluation)** which we can use to compare the newly synthetic data with the real data.
 This is very helpful in order to check the quality of our synthetic data and decide whether to use it or not.

 ## Metrics